Hamiltonian Neural PDE Solvers through Functional Approximation: Functional Approximation

 A final consideration during implementation is batching.
 The layer update in Equation \ref{eq:layer} is written in pointwise form, but we can observe that the computation does not depend on other points \(\{(x_j, u_j):j\neq i\}\), and the weights are shared between points.
 Therefore, the forward and backward pass for each point can be done in parallel; in practice, the spatial dimension is reshaped into the batch dimension for efficient training and inference.

-\paragraph{Hamiltonian Neural Functional} So far, the developed architecture is largely agnostic to the downstream task, only requiring that the input function \(u\) be discretized at a set of points \((x_i, u_i)\).
-To use neural functionals as a PDE surrogate model, we introduce the Hamiltonian Neural Functional (HNF).
+\paragraph{Hamiltonian Neural Solvers} So far, integral kernel functionals are largely agnostic to the downstream task, only requiring that the input function \(u\) be discretized at a set of points \((x_i, u_i)\).
+To use functional approximators as a PDE solver, we introduce the Hamiltonian Neural Solver (HNS).
 The time evolution of PDEs can be described by Hamilton's equations, which depend on the operator \(\mathcal{J}\) and the functional derivative \(\delta \mathcal{H}/\delta u\).
 In Hamiltonian PDE systems, \(\mathcal{J}\) is analytically derived or can be looked up, is guaranteed to be linear, and is usually simple.
 A common example in 1D is \(\mathcal{J} = \partial_x\).
 Therefore, we choose to approximate \(\mathcal{J}\) with a finite difference scheme, although it can also be learned with a neural operator.
 Lastly, we find that \(\delta \mathcal{H}/\delta u\) can be computed directly with automatic differentiation.
 This is empirically shown in Section \ref{sec:toy}, but one way to see this is by considering the linear IKF.
 The gradient \(\nabla_{\mathbf{u}} \sum_{i=1}^n \kappa_\theta(x_i)u_i \:\mu_i\Delta x = [\kappa_\theta(x_1), \ldots,\kappa_\theta(x_n) ]\), up to a constant factor, which is the discretization of the learned function \(\kappa_\theta(x)\).
-IN this case, the functional derivative is approximated by an arbitrary function, which is the desired behavior.
+In this case, the functional derivative is approximated by an arbitrary function, which is the desired behavior.